CRJFisher/career-agent/docs/career_database_schema.md

     technologies:           # Optional: Technologies used
       - string
     team_size: number       # Optional: Size of team managed/worked with
+    reason_for_leaving: string  # Optional: Why you left this position
+    company_culture_pros:   # Optional: Positive aspects of company culture
+      - string
+    company_culture_cons:   # Optional: Challenging aspects of company culture
+      - string
+    projects:               # Optional: Notable projects during this role
+      - title: string       # Required: Project title/name
+        description: string # Required: Detailed project description including technologies used
+        achievements:       # Required: Results and impact (KPIs improved, metrics achieved)
+          - string
+        role: string        # Optional: Your specific role if it differed from job title
+        technologies:       # Optional: Specific technologies used in this project
+          - string
+        key_stakeholders:   # Optional: Types of stakeholders involved
+          - string
+        notable_challenges: # Optional: Major challenges faced and overcome
+          - string
+        direct_reports: number  # Optional: Number of direct reports on this project
+        reports_to: string      # Optional: Who you reported to for this project
 ```

 ### education (Required)